The Barefoot Executive: Reception

 At the review-aggregation site Rotten Tomatoes, the film has an approval rating of 83% based on six reviews.
 On Metacritic, the film has a weighted average score of 55 out to 100, based on four critics, indicating "mixed or average reviews".

 Howard Thompson of The New York Times described the film as a "genial but strained and arch frolic" with "one real joke" that "wears thin and frantic".
 Variety wrote that Walt Disney Productions had "one of the funniest comedies of the season".
 Gene Siskel of the Chicago Tribune gave the film three stars out of four.
 Charles Champlin of the Los Angeles Times called it "a light, slight, well-made, well-acted, pleasantly diverting Disney comedy which falls somewhere just north of The Gnome-Mobile and well south of The Love Bug on the Disney scale".
 David McGillivray of The Monthly Film Bulletin wrote: "Although at first glance no more than a hastily expanded idea and a chance to reunite the team that made The Computer Wore Tennis Shoes, this new Disney comedy develops into an extremely beguiling satire on the audience ratings game, while retaining enough slapstick to keep children of all audiences thoroughly entertained."

+Home media

+The Barefoot Executive was first released on VHS in October 1985 and then on February 3, 1998 by Walt Disney Home Video.
+Disney released the film on DVD for the first time on April 12, 2004.
+As of February 2026, the film is not available on Disney+.